davidbstein/davidbstein.com/src/_posts/2025-06-30-simple_github_blog.md

 # The problem

-I felt like I'm always bug-fixing Ruby or Gems or Bundler or Jekyll for half an hour when I want to make a change my personal homepage or blog.
-And sometimes things changed in surprising ways.
+I felt like I always spent half an hour bug-fixing Ruby or Gems or Bundler or Jekyll when I wanted to make a change my personal homepage or blog.
+Bad friction.
 But switching to a new platform would require converting all my posts to use some other templating system.

 # My solution